-Neurontin is a prescription drug approved by the Food and Drug Administration (FDA) to treat postherpetic neuralgia and some types of seizures.
-In people with myeloma, neurontin is sometimes prescribed to treat neuropathic (nerve) pain, a common side effect of myeloma treatment.
-Neurontin is also referred to by its drug name, Gabapentin.
+Neurontin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat postherpetic neuralgia and some types of seizures.
+In people with myeloma, Neurontin is sometimes prescribed off-label to treat neuropathic (nerve) pain, a common side effect of myeloma treatment.
+Neurontin is also referred to by its drug name, gabapentin.

 Neurontin is an anticonvulsant, or drug that controls seizures.
 Neurontin is believed to work on certain types of pain by reducing pain signals sent by damaged nerves.

 How do I take it?